deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](figures/figures_19_0.png)

-> 🔼 The figure illustrates the Stable Consistency Tuning (SCT) framework, highlighting how it unifies and improves different training strategies for consistency models by incorporating variance-reduced learning.
+> 🔼 Figure 7 shows 1-step samples generated by the Stable Consistency Tuning (SCT) model trained on the CIFAR-10 dataset, with each row representing a different class.
 > <details>
 > <summary>read the caption</summary>
-> Figure 1: Stable consistency tuning (SCT) with variance reduced training target.
-SCT provides a unifying perspective to understand different training strategies of consistency models.
+> Figure 7: 1-step samples from class-conditional SCT trained on CIFAR-10.
+Each row corresponds to a different class.
 > </details>

 ![](figures/figures_20_0.png)

-> 🔼 The figure illustrates Stable Consistency Tuning (SCT) and how it unifies different training strategies of consistency models by variance reduction.
+> 🔼 The figure illustrates stable consistency tuning (SCT), a new training framework unifying different training strategies for consistency models, by comparing consistency distillation (CD), consistency training (CT), and SCT.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Stable consistency tuning (SCT) with variance reduced training target.
 SCT provides a unifying perspective to understand different training strategies of consistency models.